"

 3. What is your interpretation of the final selection?
 (1 pt.)

 Important takeaway: By Questions 5 and 6, you are done with simple query exercises.
-You will do more table selection and performance based on queries in Week 7
+You will do more table selection and performance-based queries in Week 7

 9. You have completed the selection query.
 Clear existing selection by clicking the Clear button in the Ribbon: (Figure)